 While we typically consider dogs to have breeds, there are cat breeds as well.
 It is generally less common to purchase a “purebred” cat than a purebred dog.
 However, there are many different breeds of cats.
 Some are very common and quite inexpensive, like the American Shorthair, for instance.

 However, some are rare and very expensive.
 We will look at these breeds in this article.
 All of these breeds are generally available for purchase in the United States.
 There are some extremely rare breeds that are in very small geological areas.
 We did not include these in this article because they are unattainable for most in America.

-List of The 20 Most Expensive Cat Breeds
+The 20 Most Expensive Cat Breeds (Lowest to Highest)

 20. Norwegian Forest Cat – $500 – $800

 At about $500 to $800, these are moderately expensive cats.
 They aren’t the most expensive cats around, but they are more expensive than most cats.
 They have a wooly undercoat and very sharp claws.
 They are adapted for cold winters in northern Europe, which is where they are from.

 They are moderately active cats and tend to have very sudden bursts of energy.
 There aren’t that many cats around, since many of them naturally bred with other shorthaired cats.
 However, breeders have brought them back.
 You do usually have to get them from a breeder, however.